Scoring Guide

 Early in the season, lean on matchups

 Career batting average, platoon advantage, weak pitcher bonuses, and ballpark factors are all reliable from day one.
-Current-season stats take weeks to become trustworthy.
+L7 and L15 averages show real performance even with small samples.
+Current-season stats like season BA and xBA take a few weeks to become fully trusted.

 Small edges matter — you're playing the long game